tairgainitdinov-art/IntroML/README.md

 # IntroML
-Example repository for machine learning course for students
+A sample repository for a student machine learning course.